Privacy Policy

 • access logs;

-• device or browser metadata where needed for security or compatibility; and
+• device or browser metadata where needed for security or compatibility;

-• audit records relating to privileged access.
+• audit records relating to privileged access; and

 5. Data We Do Not Routinely Retain in the Analytics Database